 I technically have exams coming up, but having studied the whole day, I am clearly in no shape for any more revision.
 Besides, nothing can really stop me from writing…

 A search for “war” today in Google News today reveals a litany of scary headlines.
-“Rehearsing for war”, proclaims New Statesman.
+“Rehearsing for war”, proclaims the New Statesman.
 “Can Trump do anything to stop a war with North Korea?”, asks Newsweek.
 “North Korea warns all-out war over US provocations”, announces the Telegraph.
-Meanwhile, Newsweek breathlessly speculates what war with North Korea will look like.

 The prospect of an imminent war with North Korea comes up every couple of years: that much is obvious.
 In fact, the first blog post that I ever wrote about international affairs on this blog was on North Korea; in 2013, I wrote about North Korea’s “official declaration of war” to the South, which technically reopened hostilities with the South after the ceasefire at the end of the Korea war.
 Of course, nothing followed, although the declaration of war is still worth re-reading just for its rhetorical glory:

 It is the resolute answer of the DPRK and its steadfast stand to counter the nuclear blackmail of the U.S. imperialists with merciless nuclear attack and their war of aggression with just all-out war.

 They should clearly know that in the era of Marshal Kim Jong Un, the greatest-ever commander, all things are different from what they used to be in the past.